-Frederick Community College's Computer Aided Design program is aligned with industry standards.
-However, there is renewed focus on course offering evaluations to ensure that we are up-to-date with the current workforce trends to provide students with the most relevant curriculum and relatable workforce skills.
-The proposed program responds to the workforce needs of the local community and will develop graduates with critical and analytical thinking, problem solving, and effective communication skills embedded in a focused pathway.
+Frederick Community College Computer Aided Design Operator Certificate program is aligned with industry standards.
+However, there is renewed focus on course offering evaluations to ensure that we are up-to-date with the current workforce trends to ensure we provide students with the most relevant curriculum and relatable workforce skills.
+The proposed program responds to the workforce needs of the local Computer Aided Design community and will develop graduates with critical and analytical thinking, problem solving, effective communication skills, and mechanical ability and an aptitude for drawing and detail work are important attributes for this career embedded in a focused pathway.
 The inclusion of focused pathways support Strategy 6 of the 2017-2021 Maryland State Plan to "improve the student experience by providing better options and services that are designed to facilitate prompt completion of degree requirements".
 These activities provide evidence of the perceived need for the proposed program and are consistent with the Maryland State Plan for Postsecondary Education.